DynaMo: Dynamic Community Detection by Incrementally Maximizing Modularity: Related Work

 \section{Related Work}

+To date, a few dynamic community detection approaches were proposed \cite{greene2010tracking, dhouioui2014tracking, ilhan2015predicting, lin2009analyzing, lin2011community, tang2012identifying, guo2014evolutionary, zakrzewska2015dynamic, rossetti2017tiles, ma2017evolutionary, nguyen2011adaptive, chong2013incremental, shang2014real, shang2016targeted, cordeiro2016dynamic}.
+Rossetti et al. \cite{rossetti2018community}, a comprehensive survey on dynamic community detection, divide most of the algorithms into three categories (i.e., instant-optimal, temporal trade-off and cross-time) in terms of their ability to solve the community instability and temporal smoothing issue.
+However, some approaches in the literature are not belonging to any of these categories.
+For instance, some approaches, such as our proposed algorithm, do not consider the community instability and temporal smoothing issue, but still aim to detect communities in dynamic networks effectively and efficiently.
+The concept of ``cross-time'' approaches is also beyond the scope of this paper.
+After incorporating the taxonomy of \cite{rossetti2018community}, we consider three categories of related approaches: instant-optimal, temporal trade-off and incremental approaches (to replace the ``cross-time'' in \cite{rossetti2018community}).

-To date, a few approaches attempting to detect communities in evolving networks were proposed \cite{greene2010tracking, dhouioui2014tracking, ilhan2015predicting, lin2009analyzing, lin2011community, tang2012identifying, guo2014evolutionary, zakrzewska2015dynamic, rossetti2017tiles, ma2017evolutionary, nguyen2011adaptive, chong2013incremental, shang2014real, shang2016targeted, cordeiro2016dynamic}.
-Most of those approaches can be divided into three categories \cite{rossetti2018community}: non-evolutionary, evolutionary and incremental approaches.
-The non-evolutionary approaches \cite{greene2010tracking, dhouioui2014tracking, ilhan2015predicting} are usually composed of two steps: (i) static algorithms are applied on each network snapshot independently to detect static communities, and then (ii) the communities detected on each network snapshot are matched with the communities detected on the previous one.
-For instance, \cite{greene2010tracking} proposed a general model for tracking communities in dynamic networks via solving a classic cluster matching problem on the communities independently detected on consecutive network snapshots.
-Those approaches can take advantage of existing static community detection algorithms and conventional set matching algorithms.
-However, since the non-evolutionary approaches do not take the historical community structures into account while extracting the current community structures, the community detection results would be unstable.
-For instance, given two similar network snapshots with barely variations, the non-evolutionary approaches might produce very distinct outcomes.
+The instant-optimal approaches \cite{greene2010tracking, dhouioui2014tracking, ilhan2015predicting} have two steps: (i) static algorithms are applied on each network snapshot independently to detect static communities, (ii) communities detected on each network snapshot are matched with communities detected on the previous one.
+Greene et al. \cite{greene2010tracking} proposed a general model for tracking communities in dynamic networks via solving a classic cluster matching problem on the communities independently detected on consecutive network snapshots.
+Such approaches take advantage of existing static algorithms.
+However, repeatedly applying static algorithms on all network snapshots of the dynamic networks is computationally expensive.